Gestational Diabetes Mellitus (GDM): Symptoms, Causes and Management

 Types of Gestational Diabetes Tests:

-How Does GDM Affect the Baby?
+How Does GDM Affect the Mother and Baby?

-Gestational Diabetes Management & Treatment
+Gestational Diabetes Mellitus Treatment & Management

 Managing GDM involves maintaining stable blood sugar levels through lifestyle changes and, if necessary, medication.